Sony Dream Machine: ICF-CD853

 A clock radio with an FM Radio and a CD player.
 It features a 8 cm Orange LED display with different brightness options.

 Almost round in shape.
 Came in silver and black colors.
 Small footprint.
-Circa 2002.
+Circa 2003.

-ICF-C717PJ
+ICF-C707/717PJ

-The clock is long and rectangular, akin to a sound bar.
-The main selling point of this clock is the nature sounds for the alarm, and a rear projector that can project the time.
+The C707 is long and rectangular in black, akin to a sound bar.
+The main selling point of this clock is the nature sounds for the alarm.
+The C717PJ, in silver, has a rear projector that can project the time.
 Released in 2010.

+Legacy

+While "Dream Machine" is no longer used as a marketing trademark since the 2010s, the product line as well as ICF-C designation actually lives on.
+As of 2024, ICF-C1 is still listed as an active product.